 How retail arbitrage works

-Retail arbitrage a relatively simple concept.
+Retail arbitrage is pretty easy to understand.
 Most stores have a clearance section or choose to discount items sometimes.
 This is usually because the store is looking to get rid of some old stock.
 You see an item that was previously priced at £20, but is now down to £10.
 That’s a great saving on the original price.
 And you think the item will still sell well because it’s currently in trend in some way.
 Depending on the number available and the store’s policy, you can choose to buy as many of the products as you can.
-Then, you choose an online platform to list and resell the items on, for more than you paid, but less than the RRP.
+Then, you resell the items, for more than you paid, but less than the RRP.

 The most popular platform to resell on is Amazon.
-We’ll look at exactly why that is later on in this piece, but one of the main draws is their in-house fulfilment service.
+One of the main draws is their in-house fulfilment service.
 We’ll cover this in more detail further on in the guide.

 Is retail arbitrage legal?